Related Practice Areas

 - You are separated or divorced and your current power of attorney names your (ex-) spouse.

 First, if you executed your power of attorney (medical or financial) prior to August 21, 1996, you need to be aware that the Health Insurance Portability and Accountability Act was enacted thereafter by Congress (the "HIPAA Privacy Act").
 The HIPAA Privacy Act requires privacy rights and responsibilities to be addressed and a power of attorney needs to include references to the HIPAA Privacy Act.
-I have reviewed powers of attorney executed as late as the early 2000s that failed to contain the necessary references to this Act.
 If HIPAA is not addressed in your medical or financial power of attorney, you need a new power of attorney.
 The former document is often called some variation of Medical Power of Attorney, Advance Directive or Health Care Power of Attorney, and the latter is often called a Power of Attorney or a Durable General Power of Attorney, for example.
 All of these would require updates if signed prior to 1996.

 Second, if you executed a health care power of attorney prior to 2009, an update would not be required, but you could avail yourself of new flexible provisions adopted in the Virginia Health Care Decisions Act.
 Key changes included authority of an agent to address mental illness by authorizing the admission of an individual to a health care facility for treatment.
 Another key change includes authority to include other flexible directions about life-prolonging procedures.
 Prior to 2009, it was common for many clients to state their wishes, in case of a terminal illness, to avoid the application of artificial life support if it would only serve to prolong the dying process.
 After 2009, many clients opt to include a proviso that allows the agent to request artificial life support for any purpose during a pre-specified time period, like three or seven days, for example.
 Common reasons clients like this are 1) to ensure that there is truly no hope of recovery; 2) to allow a grown child studying abroad time to return to the bedside; or 3) to allow family members time to grieve.